What constitutes an empty home?

 Empty dwellings can soon start to cause problems, especially if they are allowed to fall into disrepair.
 With rotten windows and doors, overgrown gardens, and signs of abandonment, they have the potential to:

-Privately owned empty dwellings are a wasted resource and where possible and practical Southend Borough Council will work with the owners to assist with bringing them back into use.
+Privately owned empty dwellings are a wasted resource and where possible and practical we will work to assist with bringing them back into use.

-- Increase the capital value of the property.
+- increase in the capital value of the property

 What can the Council do?

-The Council will encourage owners to bring their homes back into use.
-Solutions being offered are centered on assistance and enforcement.
+We will encourage owners to bring their homes back into use.
+Solutions being offered are centered on support and enforcement.

-Help with financial assistance depending on circumstances
+help with financial assistance where available and depending on circumstances

-Serving repair and improvement notices under Environmental Health, Planning & Building legislation.
+serving Notices under Housing, Environmental Health, Planning & Building legislation

 What can the owner of the empty dwelling do?

 Each empty dwelling will require its own solution.
-Owners are encouraged to work with the Empty Homes Officer to develop the most appropriate solution for their circumstance.
+Owners are encouraged to work with the Private Sector Housing team to develop the most appropriate solution for their circumstance.
 Some simple suggestions include:

-Enter into an Empty Dwelling Management Agreement; whereby the council leases the dwelling from the owner for a fixed term for example 3-7 years.
+- enter into an Empty Dwelling Management Agreement; whereby the council leases the dwelling from the owner for a fixed term for example 3 to 7 years

-The Council would prefer to bring a property back in to use through a negotiated process and provision of support and incentives.
-However, if the owner does not engage with the Empty Homes Officer and they continue to leave their dwelling empty, the Council will give consideration to the use of enforcement action.
+We would prefer to bring a property back in to use through a negotiated process and provision of support and incentives.
+However, where there is no positive engagement, and the dwelling remains empty, we will give consideration to the use of enforcement action.

 Do you know an empty dwelling?
 Is it causing a nuisance?
 Is it an eyesore?

 If so, we would like to know about it.
-The council has developed ways to encourage owners to bring their homes back into use.
+We have developed ways to encourage owners to bring their homes back into use.
 Our Empty Homes Officer will contact the owner, identify the problems and design solutions.